Size9 to 12 inches (22.9-30.5 cm)

 - Concentric circles appear on the carapace in addition to the typical C-shaped figure.

-- Eyes are joined by five light stripes.
+- The eyes are joined by five light stripes.

 - Marginal scutes of the turtle are characterized by O-shaped spots.